georgeboot/laravel-echo-api-gateway/README.md

 This package currently only works if you deploy your app using [Bref](https://bref.sh), but it could theoretically also be deployed alongside a [Laravel Vapor](https://vapor.laravel.com) project.

+## Requirements

+In order to use this package, your project needs to meet the following criteria:

+- PHP 7.4 or 8.x
+- Laravel 6, 7 or 8
+- Uses [bref](https://bref.sh) to deploy to AWS
+- Has a working queue
+- Uses Laravel Mix or any other tool to bundle your assets

 ## Installation

 Installation of this package is fairly simply.